gootik/hakisql/README.md

  #{a => test,b => 8,c => 12.1,name => "E"}]
 ```

+### Benchmarks
+TODO.

+For small tables, ETS always wins.
+Bigger tables HakiSQL is much faster and more consistent in timing.

 ### References
 The Lexer and Parser code were originally copied/modified from [swirl][2].